kk-spartans/scholars-cup/99 - Creative Writing/People should have the right not to know.md

 Why did you install / not uninstall these apps?
 Because we **need** to know information, the human brain has a large encephalization quotient for a reason.

 The problem arrives when we *use* those brain cells too much for things that don’t matter”.
-This is
+To understand this, we need to understand the algorithms behind these things.